 Choosing Klein, DeNatale, Goldner, Attorneys at Law

-Backed by nearly 70 years of experience, our San Diego car accident attorneys know how difficult this situation can be.
+Backed by 70 years of experience, our San Diego car accident attorneys know how difficult this situation can be.
 Suffering serious injury forces individuals to pay for medical expenses and rehabilitation, while also losing income from the inability to work.

 Our team at Klein DeNatale Goldner works hard and has the track record to prove it.
 We are never afraid to push the status quo if it means giving our clients the peace of mind they deserve after a car accident.
 We go the extra mile and it shows every single time.